 Head up to Formby where you’ll find the Formby Red Squirrel Reserve and the shipwrecks at Formby.
 Ainsdale discovery centre & Ainsdale beach have a Nature Reserve adjacent and one of the largest areas of wild dune left in Britain.
 You can take the Velvet Trail following the Green Beach from Weld Road southwards, then winding through the dunes back to Weld Road.
 Close by is WWT Martin mere which has 800 acres of walks, talks, wildlife watching and play, perfect for kids of all ages.

-Southport Pier is a pleasure pier which was opened in August 1860.
+Southport Pier is a pleasure pier that was opened in August 1860.
 It is the oldest iron pier in the country and the second-longest in Great Britain.
 There’s also 22 miles of sandy beach here!
 Southport Model Railway Village sits in a 1.5-acre miniature landscaped setting with countryside, a village & a town.
 In 1989, The Lakeside Inn in Southport was proven to be the smallest pub in the UK, measuring just 1ft by 22ft and holding a maximum of 50 people.
 It overlooks Marine Lake and there’s plenty of outside seating.

 A Day Trip Leaving From The Mersey